wk275/qbTools-v2/README.md

 ```

 ### Environment configuration
-Change qbTools directory- and files ownership to the current user and group.
+Change qbTools directory and files ownership to the current user and group.
 configure the correct docker-compose.yaml file according to you OS architecure
 ```
 cd ~/qbTools